Value for Money 65%

 There’s a good range of accommodation in St Martin de Belleville and the neighbouring hamlet of St Marcel.
 Here are some recommendations:

 Abode is an upmarket chalet in the hamlet of Villarabout, on the outskirts of St Martin village.
-It’s an old Savoyard farmhouse built in the late 1800s that’s been beautifully restored with designer touches by owner Chris Raemers (who is an architect) and is squirreled away in the heart of the hamlet, with stunning views from the living room.
+It’s an old Savoyard farmhouse built in the late 1800s that’s been beautifully restored with designer touches and is squirrelled away in the heart of the hamlet, with stunning views from the living room.
 If you want the full St Martin de Belleville effect, this is where to stay.

 Chamois Lodge is also beautifully finished in old wood and stone, and decorated in an elegant contemporary style.
 The only drawback to both of these is that it’s a hike up to the lifts – fortunately the company operates an on-call chauffeur service to take care of the problem.